Religion and capital punishment: Hinduism

 Even though Hinduism has historically not taken a stance on the death penalty and it has little influence on the Indian governments opinion of it, India (an 80% Hindu nation) has the lowest rate of execution of any other country.
 A basis can be found in Hindu teachings, such as the Mahabharata, for opposing the death penalty, even though it has historically been implemented by Hindu leaders.
 Hinduism preaches ahimsa (or ahinsa, non-violence), but also teaches that the soul cannot be killed and death is limited only to the physical body, explaining the difficulty in choosing an exact position on capital punishment.

 Hinduism's belief that life in this world is more of an illusion greatly decreases the religious impact on governments in majority Hindu nations.
 Use of the death penalty has not faced much opposition by Indian citizens historically, with the exception of some recent backlash.
 Hinduism's belief in karma may explain why there is no strong support or opposition to capital punishment because it is believed that if someone commits a crime in this life, they will pay for it in another life.
-It is also believed that the soul comes back many times after death to be purified by good karma and a persons destiny determines when they die.
+It is also believed that the soul comes back many times after death to be purified by good karma and a person's destiny determines when they die.